Smarter Generosity

 What a Stewardship Conversation Looks Like

 There is nothing complicated about how this begins.
-The path is straightforward.
+It starts with a conversation.

 Begin With a Conversation